EthACKdotOrg/fogmail/README.md

 Also, each node will be secured at the best possible.
 Running on closed environment, with no remote access.
 Updates will be followed closely (that's [@SwissTengu](https://twitter.com/swisstengu/) job for years now).

 Also, all communication between nodes will be encrypted.
-[Dovecot replication](http://wiki2.dovecot.org/Replication) support SSL over TCP, and Tahoe already communicates with encrypted channels (and data are encrypted on the client side, then sent to the storage).

 ## Access to emails
 Well, yes, this may be interesting for you as well ;).